Welcome to our gallery featuring the breathtaking Green Woods House project by Stelle Lomont Rouhani Architects.

 With the exterior wall being almost 100% glass panels, the home interior glows with warmth and natural light.
 This passive energy conservation helps the home achieve its Energy Star rating.

-The master bedroom sits in the corner of the home, enjoying broad views of the surrounding nature.
+The primary bedroom sits in the corner of the home, enjoying broad views of the surrounding nature.
 A colorful rug and checkered bedding, along with a colorful painting and tastefully selected furniture, helps the area stand out within the minimalist-styled home.

 Seen from a distance, we can appreciate the bespoke appearance of the white, minimalist home amidst the backdrop of greenery.
 The structure appears to rise out of the landscape itself.